ahwayakchih/nobbic/README.markdown

 Nobbic helps you nicely fit [NodeBB](https://nodebb.org/), database and other stuff into a single pod with containers.

-While it's quite easy to start the NodeBB docker container alone, things complicate quickly when one wants to start also database container, NGINX proxy container, etc... while trying out different versions.
+While it's quite easy to start the NodeBB docker container alone, things complicate quickly when one wants to start also database container, [NGINX](https://www.nginx.com/) proxy container, etc... all the while trying out different versions of software.
 It's not difficult, but it takes time (and a lot of reading) if it's not something you do everyday already.

 Best of all is that after NodeBB is installed and running, it can be controlled with usual `podman` commands.
 Nobbic does not usurp ownership of anything.
 It just helps to set thing up and running, and then may help